GonzalezRvirus/RubenGonzalez.github.io/_pages/cv.md

 ## Awards

-(2020-2021) AAAS/Science Program for Excellence in Science.
+(2020-2021) AAAS/Science Program for Excellence in Science

-(2020) EMBO Short-Term Fellowship.
+(2020) EMBO Short-Term Fellowship

-(2020) Fisabio-Valencia University Chair for financing research stays in Europe.
+(2020) Fisabio-Valencia University Chair for financing research stays in Europe

-(2017-2021) Research Personnel Training (FPI) grant (BES-2016-077078).
+(2017-2021) Research Personnel Training (FPI) grant (BES-2016-077078)

-(2015) Department collaboration grant (BOE-A-2015-700).
-MINECO-FEDER.
+(2015) MINECO-FEDER Department collaboration grant (BOE-A-2015-700)

 ## Memberships

-Spanish Society for Virology (SEV)- since May of 2018.
+Spanish Society for Virology (SEV)- since May of 2018

-Society for Molecular Biology and Evolution (SMBE)- since July of 2019.
+Society for Molecular Biology and Evolution (SMBE)- since July of 2019

-European Society for Evolutionary Biology (ESEB)- since November of 2019.
+European Society for Evolutionary Biology (ESEB)- since November of 2019

-American Association for the Advancement of Science (AAAS)- since January 2020.
+American Association for the Advancement of Science (AAAS)- since January 2020

 ## Publications